tiry/tairy/scripts/README-llamacpp.md

 ### 4. Server Mode

-Start an HTTP API server:
+Start an HTTP API server (binds to 0.0.0.0 for network access):

 ```bash
 # Default port (8080)